BA University of Birmingham

-Jenny retired from her ‘day job’ in 2007 and since then has been able to devote more of her time to Bahá’í service and to voluntary service with environmental and community organisations in and around the Gloucestershire village where she lives.
-She also enjoys the company of her sons, daughters-in-law and, more recently, grandchildren, as well as the ‘senior’ generation.
+Upon retiring from my ‘day job’ in 2008 I was able to devote more of my time to Bahá’í service, as well as voluntary service with environmental and community organisations in and around the Gloucestershire village where I live.